-For students that want to investigate Fair Trade items, TransFair Canada is a non-profit certification and public education organization that promotes Fair Trade Certified products.
+If students want to investigate Fair Trade items, TransFair Canada is Canada's only non-profit certification and public education organization promoting Fair Trade Certified products.
 The primary benefit of Fair Trade Certified is to ensure world farmers get a decent wage for their products.